samizzo/monbulk/README.md

 Monbulk
 =======

 Monbulk is a lightweight desktop environment that provides a way to easily create plugin tools to access MediaFlux via the ajax services a MediaFlux server exposes.

+Directory Structure:
+- src (All source code)
+- Docs (Javadocs, Monbulk.htm - an interface Design, MonbulkDroid.zip - a sample Android App version of Monbulk)
+- Test (A sample JUint and GWTTestCase integrqation for testing)
+- War (HTML and CSS - what gets deployed to the web server
+- pkg (All the config tcl-files and the build directory for export to MediaFlux) -lib (All referfenced libraries included in the ant build)

 The following plugins currently exist: